-Jay M. Pasachoff specializes in studying the sun at total solar eclipses, working closely with Drs.
-Steven Souza and Bryce Babcock.
-They carry out experiments to study the million-degree-temperature of the solar corona in order to find out how the corona gets so hot.
+Jay M. Pasachoff specializes in studying the sun at total solar eclipses.
+He and his colleague study coronal dynamics and carry out experiments to study the million-degree-temperature of the solar corona in order to find out how the corona gets so hot.
 Their work has been supported by the National Geographic Society, the National Science Foundation, and the Keck Northeast Astronomy Consortium.

-See http://www.williams.edu/astronomy/eclipse for images and discussions of his 50 previous eclipse expeditions, and with a large group of colleagues and students from Kastellorizo, Greece, in 2006; from Akademgorodok, Siberia, in 2008; and from Tianhuangping, China, in 2009.
+See http://totalsolareclipse.org for images and discussions of his 65 previous eclipse expeditions, and with a large group of colleagues and students from Kastellorizo, Greece, in 2006; from Akademgorodok, Siberia, in 2008; from Tianhuangping, China, in 2009; from Easter Island, in 2010; from Australia, in 2012; from Gabon, in 2013; from Svalbard, in 2015; and in Ternate, Indonesia, in 2016; with the 2017 American eclipse planned at this posting.

-They again integrated their ground-based eclipse observations with images from the Solar and Heliospheric Observatory (SOHO) spacecraft, a joint venture of NASA and the European Space Agency, and, newly, with NASA’s Solar Dynamics Observatory.http://www.nasa.gov/topics/solarsystem/sunearthsystem/main/News071510-Eclipse-composite.html As Chair of the International Astronomical Union’s Working Group on Solar Eclipses and of a Program Group on Public Information at the Times of Eclipses, Pasachoff supervises Websites athttp://www.eclipses.info and http://www.totalsolareclipse.net.
+He integrates his ground-based eclipse observations with images from the Solar and Heliospheric Observatory (SOHO) spacecraft, a joint venture of NASA and the European Space Agency, and, newly, with NASA’s Solar Dynamics Observatory. http://www.nasa.gov/topics/solarsystem/sunearthsystem/main/News071510-Eclipse-composite.html, with the SWAP images on the PROBA2 spacecraft of the European Space Agency (in collaboration with Dan Seaton ’01), and forthcoming with GOES-16 (again with Seaton).
+As Chair of the International Astronomical Union’s Working Group on Solar Eclipses, Pasachoff supervises Websites at http://www.eclipses.info and http://www.totalsolareclipse.net.

 Occultations by the Outer Planets and Their Moons

 Drs.
-Pasachoff, Souza, and Babcock and their students have been working closely with Drs.
-Drs.
-James Elliot (now deceased) and Michael Person of MIT and Amanda Gulbis of the South African Astronomical Observatory and MIT on occultations of stars by objects in the outer solar system.
+Pasachoff, formerly with Steven Souza and Bryce Babcock, and with his students work closely with Michael Person and Amanda Bosh of MIT and Amanda Sickafoose of the South African Astronomical Observatory and MIT on occultations of stars by objects in the outer solar system, a collaboration begun with the late James Elliot.
 Their 2002 observations of an occultation of a star by Pluto showed that Pluto’s atmosphere is undergoing global warming.
 Their 2005 observations of a rare occultation of a star by Pluto’s moon Charon improved measurements of Charon’s diameter and density and set new limits on Charon’s atmosphere.
-They have continued monitoring Pluto’s atmosphere, which has leveled off its temperature variation, most recently with observations from 2008.
+They have continued monitoring Pluto’s atmosphere, which has leveled off its temperature variation, recently with observations from 2015 taken with the 1-m and other telescopes at Canterbury University Mt.
+John Observatory in New Zealand, less than two weeks before the flyby of Pluto and Charon by NASA’s New Horizons spacecraft.

-Their work is supported by a grant from NASA, and they use electronic cameras purchased on a previous NASA grant.
+Their work has been supported by grants from NASA, and they use electronic cameras purchased on a previous NASA grant.

 Solar Chromospheric Structure

-Owen Westbrook ’06 and Jennifer Yee (Keck Northeast Astronomy Consortium Summer Fellow, Swarthmore ’07) worked with Pasachoff in Williamstown and at the Roque de los Muchachos Observatory on La Palma.
+Owen Westbrook ’06 and Jennifer Yee (Keck Northeast Astronomy Consortium Summer Fellow, Swarthmore ’07; Ph.D.
+Ohio State, 2013; now a Hubble Fellow at the Harvard-Smithsonian Ceter for Astrophysics) worked with Pasachoff in Williamstown and at the Roque de los Muchachos Observatory on La Palma.
 Westbrook continued the project as his senior thesis.
-They continued work that involved the senior thesis of Kamen Kozarev ’05 and earlier La Palma observations made with David Butts ’06 and Joseph Gangestad ’06.
+They continued work that involved the senior thesis of Kamen Kozarev ’05 (Ph.D., Boston U.; Jack Eddy Fellow at the Harvard-Smithsonian Center for Astrophysics) and earlier La Palma observations made with David Butts ’06 (Ph.D.
+MIT Aeronauts and Astronautics; now on staff of MIT Draper Laboratory) and Joseph Gangestad ’06 (Ph.D.
+Purdue U.; at Aerospace Corp.).

 The results of the Canary Islands spicule studies, related to studies from NASA’s Transition Region and Coronal Spacecraft, were included in the senior thesis of Will Jacobson ’08, and appeared in print, jointly with Alphonse Sterling of NASA, as: